Russian Armed Forces: 2018 beginning of formation of voluntary military reserve force

 In 2018, Russia started a full-scale formation of a military reserve force based upon volunteers selected from among those who retired from active duty.
 The Russian military reserve force (мобилизационный людской резерв) is a set of citizens who have signed a contract to perform military service as a reservist.
 They are appointed to a military position in a particular military unit.
-They are involved in all operational, mobilization, and combat activities of these military units, unlike other citizens who haven't signed such contracts and who can be used for a mobilization deployment of armed forces on an involuntary basis only in cases stipulated by law.
+They are involved in all operational, mobilisation, and combat activities of these military units, unlike other citizens who have not signed such contracts and who can be used for a mobilisation deployment of armed forces on an involuntary basis only in cases stipulated by law.

 The deployment of military units composed of reservists, takes minimum time and does not requires any retraining of military personnel.
 The military units composed of reservists use the same weapons as used by military units, composed of active duty military personnel.
 Military units staffed by reservists are 100% manned up to wartime standards just like military units staffed by active duty military personnel only.
 There is no possibility to define by military units designation what we're dealing with - reserve or not reserve military unit.
 The number of reservists is not presented in open sources and is not among the number of active duty military volunteers which is published by Ministry of Defence.
 This makes it difficult for establish real troop strength of new Russian military units and formations.